Using rclone to backup OneDrive or Google Drive

 rclone sync $RemoteFolder $LastestBackupFolder --backup-dir="$HistoryBackupFolder" --config rclone.conf --track-renames --progress

-After a few backups, you should get the latest folder and a few history folders:
+After a few backups, you should see the latest folder alongside a few history folders:

 Do you have a question or a suggestion about this post?
 Contact me!